open-organization/open-organization.github.io/books.md

 # Books
 The *Open Organization* book series is an open source, collaboratively written, always-evolving library of materials for understanding, exploring, and building next-generation organizations.

-Anyone can help edit the books and add new chapters, Join the [Open Organization community on GitHub](https://github.com/open-organization) to get started.
+Anyone can help edit the books and add new chapters.
+Join the [Open Organization community on GitHub](https://github.com/open-organization) to get started.

 ## Core volumes